galatea-associates/poc-domain-data-gen/README.md

     * Keys maps to two values
         * module_name is the name of the module containing the factory class which creates this object
         * class_name is the name of the factory class which creates this object
         * Note the naming convention for the module and class names, these reflect the PEP 8 coding style.
-The "file_builder_name" value must reflect the "name" attribute of one of the file builder.
+The "file_builder_name" value must reflect the "name" attribute of one of the file builders.
 * dev_file_builder_args
     * Includes a key for every file format the output can take (e.g. CSV, XML, etc)
     * Key maps to three values